 Yes.
 So that's one thing, I'm always talking about consistency.
-So if you if, if I was to turn up and I have this interview today, and I've got long blonde hair, and and I go away, and I come back in a couple of weeks time and I've dyed it brown and I've had a perm.
-People think I recognise them maybe sort of give my teeth for long.
+So if I was to turn up and I have this interview today, and I've got long blonde hair, and I go away, and I come back in a couple of weeks time and I've dyed it brown and I've had a perm.
+People think, I recognise them, maybe, sort of.